MarcoDVisser/choosecolor/README.md

 choosecolor
 ==========

+Quickly choosing colors and making palettes in R can be a chore.
-The functions in `choosecolor` are meant to help find colors in R.
+The functions in `choosecolor` are a simple set of functions which can help to rapidly select  colors in R.  Using the "locator" functionality in R. It enables an interactive way of selecting colors visually for use in R graphics.
 It's nothing fancy, just functional.

-Quicky choosing colors and making pallets in R can be a chore.
-This is a simple set of functions to help choose colors in R, using the locator functionality in R.

 Credits:
 The inspiration for this comes from [dsparks](https://gist.github.com/dsparks/4021110),